osohq/oso/new-docs/content/python/getting-started/ui/index.md

 to display an "edit" button only if the user is actually allowed to edit the resource in question.

-These are examples of what we at oso call "Authorization-Dependent UI Elements."
-In this guide we'll explain how you can use oso to implement these kinds of features in your app.
+These are examples of what we at Oso call "Authorization-Dependent UI Elements."
+In this guide we'll explain how you can use Oso to implement these kinds of features in your app.

 {{< callout "Note" "blue" >}}
-We don't currently provide a version of oso that runs in the browser.
+We don't currently provide a version of Oso that runs in the browser.
 This guide covers how to query for information in the backend that can be sent to your frontend service.
 {{< /callout >}}

 ### Getting a user's allowed actions

-If you're familiar with oso, you know that oso policies contain `allow` rules that specify that an **actor** is allowed to take an **action** on a **resource.**
+If you're familiar with Oso, you know that Oso policies contain `allow` rules that specify that an **actor** is allowed to take an **action** on a **resource.**